Aj163/Assignment-Judge/README.md

 SCOPE FOR IMPROVEMENT

-> This program assumes that all assignments and solution.erl and error free, and either give correct answer or wrong answer!<br>
+> This program throws compilation and runtime errors in an unordered fashion<br>
-> The next update will take care of this and compilation errors will be shown.<br>
+> The next update will take care of this and errors will be shown (optionally) in a formatted manner.<br>
 > Results will be sorted as per execution time.<br>